 Feedback to Faculty Members

 After the final decision has been made and communicated in a letter from the President, it is important for the Faculty member to receive feedback regarding the assessments involved.
 The appropriate place for the individual Faculty member to receive this feedback is from the Unit Head(s).
 The Unit Head shall receive a copy of the recommendations prepared by each committee and by all other administrators with direct responsibility for reviewing the candidate, including the Dean (for those Units where the Dean does not serve as the Unit Head), the Provost, and the President.
-The Unit Head shall review each recommendation, including his/her own, with the candidate, and counsel the candidate appropriately.
+The Unit Head shall review each recommendation, including their own, with the candidate, and counsel the candidate appropriately.

 In cases of disapproval of promotion, a candidate shall be counseled concerning the reasons for a negative decision.